Introduction

 Discussion

 The mechanisms underlying axonal responses to intricate microenvironments and the precise development of axons within the brain have long remained enigmatic.
 In the past, researchers have identified a large number of axon guidance cues and receptors using different models in vivo and in vitro (Esther T Stoeckli, 2018).
 In addition, transient cell-cell interactions through intermediate targets play a crucial role in guiding axonal projection step by step towards its final destination (Chao et al., 2009; Garel & Rubenstein, 2004).
 The landmark midline, a crucial intermediate target, serves as a model in the majority of early studies exploring the directional transitions of axonal projections (Evans & Bashaw, 2010).
 However, so many neural projections do not cross the midline that it is challenging to understand how these axon projections are guided (Goodhill, 2016).
 In our study, we established an excellent model to investigate the mechanism of axonal projection direction switch by the Drosophila s-LNvs.
 We discovered a coordinated growth pattern between the vertical projection of s-LNvs and the MB calyx.
-Furthermore, the synergistic interaction between Dscam1 expressed in s-LNvs and the emerging DN-secreted Netrins precisely modulates the transition of s-LNv axons from a vertical to a horizontal projection within a specific time window (Figure 7).
+Furthermore, the complementary interaction between Dscam1 expressed in s-LNvs and the emerging DN-secreted Netrins precisely modulates the transition of s-LNv axons from a vertical to a horizontal projection within a specific time window (Figure 7).
 These findings reveal the mechanism behind the transition of axonal projection direction, emphasizing the significance of developmental microenvironments in ensuring precise axon projection.

 The dependence of s-LNv vertical projection on mushroom body calyx expansion